 Is fasting for 12 hours safe?

 Let’s face it, fasting can seem pretty difficult.
-The thought of going without food for an extended period of time can make even the most hardcore dieter weak in the knees.
+The thought of going without food for an extended period can make even the most hardcore dieter weak in the knees.

 But what about fasting for 12 hours?
 Is it safe?